hamsiHftm/IN306-Blog-Project/backend/README.md

    ```
    To prevent data loss during development, it's essential to specify an external volume path (quarkus.datasource.devservices.volumes) in application.properties.
 This ensures that the MySQL database data is stored outside the Docker container.

+Example SQL Queries: To initialize the database with sample data, you can use the provided SQL scripts located in the resources/data_query directory.
+For example, you can execute Blog.sql to insert sample blog data.

 3. **Run the Application**:
    Use Maven to start the application: